Explore Jabal Maqla, the true Mount Sinai, with expert insights and Bedouin legends. Uncover ancient secrets in Saudi Arabia’s Tabuk Region.

 Tabuk Province - Collection from Tabuk Airport

-Haql - This Red Sea crossing site in Saudi Arabia, opposite Nuweiba Beach, is a captivating stop on the journey.
+Haql - This Red Sea crossing site in Saudi Arabia, opposite Nuweiba Beach, is a captivating stop on our journey.
 It is widely believed to be the location where Moses and the Israelites crossed the Red Sea during the Exodus.
-As the area is explored, the landscape aligns with biblical descriptions, and stories from local Bedouins, passed down through generations, can be heard.
-Visitors can stroll along the beach, take in the breathtaking views of the Red Sea, and imagine standing there thousands of years ago.
+As we explore this area, you’ll witness the landscape that aligns with biblical descriptions and hear stories from local Bedouins who have preserved these traditions for generations.
+Take a leisurely walk along the beach, enjoy the breathtaking views of the Red Sea, and imagine standing here thousands of years ago.

 Haql - Overnight stay in Haql